mozilla/python-zeppelin/README.md

 # Zeppelin Converter

+### Requirements

+- Python 3.\* (Tested on Python 3.6 -- may work on other versions)
+- Cairo: `python-zeppelin` relies on CairoSVG to convert SVG to PNG.
+Please refer to the [CairoSVG documentation](http://cairosvg.org/documentation/#installation) for installation instructions.

 ### Usage

 To convert a Zeppelin .json file into Markdown (.md), run `python -m zeppelin.cli -i <<INPUT>> -o <<OUTPUT>>` in the main directory.